-Farrell cleared to re-join England squad
+Farrell cleared to rejoin England squad

-Owen Farrell cleared to re-join England squad after 'false positive' Covid test
+Owen Farrell cleared to rejoin England squad after 'false positive' Covid test

 Last updated on .From the section Rugby Union

-Captain Owen Farrell has been released from isolation to re-join the England squad after his Covid test was revealed to be a false positive.
+Captain Owen Farrell has been released from isolation to rejoin the England squad after his Covid test was revealed to be a false positive.

 The 30-year-old missed Saturday's 69-3 win over Tonga after a test taken on Thursday morning came back positive.